Not to be confused with the S35 Blackmagic Pocket Cinema 6k G2, this Blackmagic Cinema Camera 6k uses a single CFexpress Type B Memory Card slot.

 The Best Budget memory card for the Blackmagic Cinema 6k is the Lexar Silver 1TB card.

-The 1TB card has a sustain speed I tested at 1382MB/s making this the best value for the Black Magic Cinema 6k.
-The only thing you’re missing is they don’t have a Lifetime warranty, and they aren’t marketed with the Tougher Build like the above cards.
-The 1TB card is great and has allowed me to shoot RAW videos without any issues.
+The 1TB card has a sustain speed I tested at 1382MB/s, making it the best value for the Black Magic Cinema 6k.
+The only thing you’re missing is that they don’t have a Lifetime warranty and aren’t marketed with the Tougher Build like the above cards.
+The 1TB card is great and has allowed me to shoot RAW videos without issues.

 Lexar Silver CFexpress Type-B